legalize-dev/legalize-nl/nl/BWBR0017728.md

 Oil fuel, lubricating oil and other flammable oils are not to be carried in forepeak tanks.

+### 15a.2.3.
+Fire Main and Hydrants

+All vessels should comply with the requirements of SOLAS 74, Chapter II-2, regulation 10. as may be amended, and as appropriate to the vessel and its equipment.
+For the purpose of the SOLAS regulations, the standards for a cargo ship apply.

+### 15a.2.5.
+Portable Fire Extinguishers for Use in Accommodation and Service Spaces

+The location of concealed fire appliances should be clearly marked.

 ### 15b.
 FIRE APPLIANCES – VESSELS OF 500GT AND OVER

 All vessels should comply with the requirements of SOLAS 74, Chapter II-2, regulation 10. as may be amended, and as appropriate to the vessel and its equipment.
 For the purpose of the SOLAS regulations, the standards for a cargo ship apply.

-### 14b.2.21.
-Space Heaters
+### 16.2.
+Radio Communications: The Global Maritime Distress and Safety System (GMDSS)

 The location of concealed fire appliances should be clearly marked.

 ### 16. RADIO

-Vessels of <150 GT require a radar reflector.
+### 16.1.
+Application

 ### 16.2.
 Radio Communications: The Global Maritime Distress and Safety System (GMDSS)

-All vessels should comply with the requirements of SOLAS 74, Chapter II-2, regulation 10. as may be amended, and as appropriate to the vessel and its equipment.
-For the purpose of the SOLAS regulations, the standards for a cargo ship apply.
+### 16.3.
+Radio Installations

 ### 16.4.
 Operational Performance

 ### 16.5.
 Installation

-### 16.6.
-Sources of Energy
+Vessels of >300 GT must be marked externally with the vessel’s IMO number which may be horizontal provided that it is visible from the air.

 ### 16.7.
 Watches

-### 16.8.
-Radio Personnel
+In no case should the standards applied be less than those applied to a vessel of less than 500GT.

 ### 16.9.
 Availability of Equipment

-Vessels of >300 GT must be marked externally with the vessel’s IMO number which may be horizontal provided that it is visible from the air.
+As considered appropriate, an adequate heating installation should be provided.

 ### 18. NAVIGATIONAL EQUIPMENT AND VISIBILITY FROM WHEELHOUSE

-In no case should the standards applied be less than those applied to a vessel of less than 500GT.

-### 18.2.
-Bridge Visibility

-As considered appropriate, an adequate heating installation should be provided.
+### 18.1.
+Navigational Equipment

+An approved electronic chart display and information system (ECDIS) may be accepted as meeting these chart carriage requirements.

+### 19. MISCELLANEOUS EQUIPMENT

 ### 19.1.
 Nautical Publications

-### 16.2.
-Radio Communications: The Global Maritime Distress and Safety System (GMDSS)

-An approved electronic chart display and information system (ECDIS) may be accepted as meeting these chart carriage requirements.

-### 16.4.
-Operational Performance

-### 19.2.
-Measuring Instruments

 ### 16.6.
 Sources of Energy